AI Agent Management

 These manage measurable goals: revenue, financial independence, building a personal AI agent, or any other result that needs strategy, KPIs, plans, and reviews.

-Example: the revenue outcome tracks offer hypotheses, buyer evidence, target accounts, and the current go-to-market loop.
+Example: the revenue outcome tracks offer hypotheses, buyer evidence, target accounts, pipeline generation, qualification, and the current go-to-market learning loop.

 System capsules